The Iguana with the Tongue of Fire: Release

 L'iguana dalla lingua di fuoco was distributed theatrically in Italy by Euro International Films on 24 August 1971.
 It grossed a total of 169,405,000 Italian lire domestically.
 Curti described this box office performance as "rather poor", noting that other films in the genre from that year such as The Cat o' Nine Tails grossed 2.4 billion while The Night Evelyn Came Out of the Grave grossed 450 million.

 A photonovel version of the film was released in the adults-only magazine Cinesex in January 1972.

 The film was released on Blu-Ray in 2019 in both an Italian and English dubbed version.

 Critical reception

-From retrospective reviews, AllMovie wrote, "Stylish director Riccardo Freda gave Italy some of its greatest horror films.
+From retrospective reviews, Robert Firsching of AllMovie wrote that the "Stylish director Riccardo Freda gave Italy some of its greatest horror films.
 This gory but preposterous giallo thriller is not one of them", calling it "one of a great director's most blatant misfires."
 Louis Paul, author of Italian Horror Film Directors described the film as a "nasty and vicious entry in the giallo thriller genre, complete with the hindrance of an unlikable cast of villains and suspects."